-“A stunning set of three contemporary suites in the former headquarters of the Dutch East India Company in Fort Cochin”
+“An artsy, 8-bedroom hotel in the former headquarters of the Dutch East India Company at Fort Cochin”

 - There are bikes to help you whizz about the peninsular